wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.10.17 =
+* added UK translation PO and MO for date formatting

 = 1.10.16 =
 * added German translation, thanks to H.T. (@ht-2)
 * added changes to the ticket format to accommodate i18n